Cedutus/Kebu/README.md

 # Kebu
-A Ortholinear keyboard that supports multiple layouts, including 4row and 5row.
+A Ortholinear keyboard that supports multiple layouts, including 4row and 5row options.

 # Parts
  - 47-61x Hotswap sockets (MX or Choc)